MoniMurray/spin-me-a-story/README.md

 # Spin-me-a-Story

-Spin-me-a-Story is a Python terminal short-story generator, which runs in the Code Institute mock terminal on Heroku.
+Spin-me-a-Story is a Python terminal, interactive short-story generator, which runs in the Code Institute mock terminal on Heroku.

 Users can choose the direction their bespoke story takes, see character names they may recognise, and choose to read additional short-stories after the first ends.

 ## Features

 A user's input is required to commence the game.
-That input is their name - the user's name must be alphabetic and input cannot be bipassed with a space or the enter key.
+The user is asked "What is your name?".
+The user's name must be alphabetic and input cannot be bipassed with a space or the enter key.

 The user is asked if they would like to read a story.
 The text input response is limited to 'y' for Yes, or 'n' for No.